tarwn/lessthandot-hugo/blogs/content/posts/2011-04-10-when-changing-column-data-types.md

 My approach would be to do this instead: _ALTER TABLE TableName ALTER COLUMN ColumnName datetime2_

-Let&#8217;s take a closer look at the T-SQL needed for this
+Let's take a closer look at the T-SQL needed for this

 First create the following table and insert one row